drathier/elm-test-tables/README.md

 - table of fuzzers, to be run one by one, for testing comparable etc.
 - letter fuzzers for a,b,c,d,e,... for non-overlapping arbitrary types
+  - for when you need a value, but don't care what type it is.
+  - e.g. list reverse identity is a good example

 - table of unit test arguments, with a fuzzer as well
 - table of known edge cases that we don't care about handling